MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/1-introduction.md

 Her next goal is to convince the Tailspin team to take their first DevOps steps by using an Agile approach and Azure Boards, a part of the Azure DevOps suite.
 Azure Boards helps teams collaborate and plan their work better.
 This module shows how the team creates its first board.

-In this module, you will:
+After completing this module, you'll be able to:

-- Learn how adopting an Agile mindset can help your team to better collaborate, plan, and learn.
+- Define the term Agile
+- Begin to make recommendations for incorporating Agile practices into your organization
-- Create a project in Azure DevOps.
+- Create a project in Azure DevOps
-- Add work items to Azure Boards using the Basic process.
+- Add work items to Azure Boards by using the Basic process

 ## Prerequisites